The64thGamer/cheeseepedia/content/wiki/Laguna Hills, CA (26538-H Moulton Pkwy).md

 |-
 |Studio C 2000 (Studio C Beta)
 |Fall 2001
-|Still in use
+|Late 2023
 |N/A
+|-
+|Chuck E. Live Stage (Dance Floor) (Dance Floor) + [Video Wall]({{< ref "wiki/Video Wall.md" >}})
+|Late 2023
+|Still in Use
+|2021 Model
 |}

-## History ##
+##History##
-Laguna Hills opened in Fall 2001 (month and day unknown) with a Studio C Beta stage and [Phase 3]({{< ref "wiki/Phase 3 (2000).md" >}}) of the 1990s Major Remodel (1993 remodel).
+Laguna Hills opened in Fall 2001 (month and day unknown) with a Studio C Beta stage and [Phase 3]({{< ref "wiki/Phase 3 (2000).md" >}}) of the SPT 1992/1993 Remodel Program (1993 remodel).
 They also had a different exterior rather than the current one.
-In 2006/2007, Laguna Hills received the 2005 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative, which involved removing most 90s decor for new decor, tearing down the showroom walls, replaced the dim lighting, and changed the exterior.
+In 2006/2007, Laguna Hills received the [CEC 2005 Remodel Program]({{< ref "wiki/CEC 2005 Remodel Program.md" >}}), which involved removing most 90s decor for new decor, tearing down the showroom walls, replacing the dim lighting, and changing the exterior.
 In the early 2010s, the shopping center received an exterior refresh, changing the exterior once again, but the Avenger logo was kept.
-As of July 2023, Laguna Hills remains operational to this day.
+In Late 2023, Laguna Hills received the CEC 2018 2.0 Remodel Program (2.0 Remodel) and removed the Studio C Beta for a Dance Floor + Video Wall.
+As of January 2024, Laguna Hills remains operational to this day.

-## Animatronics ##
+##Animatronics##
 {| class='wikitable'
 |+
 !Animatronic